athina-edu/athina/README.md

 `bin/athina-cli --config config-examples/ --repo_url_testing=https://github.com/athina-edu/testing.git`

 Tests that use docker (instead of firejail) take longer the first time they are executed but subsequent runs are virtually instant.

-# Video Tutorial
-How to configure and build tests: https://youtu.be/ZPx7qf9a1VY

 # Usage
 1. Build your tests as you would normally.
 Print as many things that you want students to see and make sure the last